mattgwagner/leadership-in-brief/slides.md

 class: flex flex-col justify-center items-center h-full text-2xl px-8
 ---

-# Discussion: Mission First, People Always

-- Can you recall a time when you had to balance mission accomplishment with taking care of your people?
-What did you learn?
-- How do you foster unit esprit and pride while maintaining high standards?

----
-class: flex flex-col justify-center items-center h-full text-2xl px-8
----

 # Discussion: Leading by Example

 - What does "leading from the front" look like in your role?
 How do you model the behaviors you expect from others?